ethereum/fv-blog/_posts/2020-12-09-symbolic-execution-with-ds-test.md

 ## Using `ds-test`

-[`ds-test`](https://github.com/dapphub/ds-test/blob/master/src/test.sol) is the solidity interface to `hevm`'s unit testing funcionality. `hevm` will execute as a test any method that meets the following criteria:
+[`ds-test`](https://github.com/dapphub/ds-test/blob/master/src/test.sol) is the solidity interface to `hevm`'s unit testing functionality. `hevm` will execute as a test any method that meets the following criteria:

 1. The method is on a contract that inherits from `DSTest`